wqferr/lua-vectorize/doc/vector.md

 ### `vec.ones(size: number): vector`

-Create a new vector wiht the given length.
+Create a new vector with the given length.
 `size` must be a positive integer; all elements will be `1.0`.

 <br/>